Truss told to be transparent over her plans for emergency cost-of-living budget

 Ms Truss has argued that tax cuts will help to grow the UK’s economy and boost prosperity.

+The OBR usually requires 10 weeks to carry out an analysis of Government economic proposals, such as the Budget or Spring Statement.

+Under this timeline, an OBR forecast of the emergency budget may not be possible until November.

-But senior Tories have criticised the Foreign Secretary’s plans, with former minister Michael Gove accusing her in a Times article of taking a “holiday from reality”.
+Senior Tories have criticised the Foreign Secretary’s economic plans, with former minister Michael Gove accusing her in a Times article of taking a “holiday from reality”.

 As both Ms Truss and Mr Sunak have come under increasing pressure to deal with rising costs, she has signalled she could help firms and households with soaring energy bills with direct support this winter.